-Do the euphoria, turmoil, and difficulty letting go point to love addiction?
+Do the euphoria, turmoil, and difficulty letting go point to love addiction and withdrawal symptoms?
 Experts and research may have other explanations.

-Some experts have suggested “love addiction,” loosely defined as the pursuit of love in spite of damaging or harmful consequences as one possible complication.
-Withdrawal symptoms may be another one.
+Some experts have suggested the existence of “love addiction,” loosely defined as the pursuit of love in spite of damaging or harmful consequences as one possible complication.
+Withdrawal symptoms from a person may also be possible.

-Yet not everyone agrees it’s possible to be addicted to love, and the very idea of love addiction remains controversial.
+Yet not everyone agrees you can be addicted to love, and the very idea of love addiction remains controversial.

-Can you be addicted to love?
-No, according to the official definition.
+But, can you be addicted to love?
+No, according to the official clinical definition of addiction.

 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) no longer recognizes addiction as a diagnosis.
 Instead, it refers to substance use disorder (SUD).

 In basic terms, this disorder involves substance use you can’t control, even when that use harms you or other people in your life.